 This is the power of the right AI speaker at the right event.
 Supply chain professionals are drowning in data but starving for actionable insights.
-According to Gartner's 2024 Supply Chain Technology Survey, 78% of logistics executives plan to increase AI investments, yet only 23% feel confident about implementation strategies.
+Most logistics executives we work with tell us the same thing: they know AI investment is necessary, but they lack confidence in implementation strategies.
 The gap between intention and execution is where expert speakers create the most value.

 Why Supply Chain Events Demand AI-Focused Content

-Supply chain disruptions cost the global economy $4.3 trillion in 2023, according to McKinsey's latest Supply Chain Resilience report.
-Traditional reactive approaches to inventory management, route optimization, and demand planning simply cannot handle the complexity of modern logistics networks.
+The supply chain disruptions of recent years have made one thing painfully clear: traditional reactive approaches to inventory management, route optimization, and demand planning simply cannot handle the complexity of modern logistics networks.
 AI offers solutions that most supply chain professionals understand conceptually but struggle to implement practically.

-The best AI speakers for logistics events don't just explain algorithms, they translate technical capabilities into operational realities.
-They show how computer vision systems reduce warehouse picking errors by 45%, how predictive analytics prevent stockouts that cost retailers an average of $1.1 trillion annually, and how autonomous route optimization can cut last-mile delivery costs by 30%.
+The best AI speakers for logistics events don't just explain algorithms.
+They translate technical capabilities into operational realities.
+They show how computer vision systems are transforming warehouse picking accuracy at Amazon fulfillment centers, how predictive analytics help retailers prevent the stockouts that erode customer loyalty, and how autonomous route optimization is reshaping last-mile delivery economics for companies like UPS and FedEx.

 These speakers understand that supply chain audiences are skeptical of technology promises.
 They've seen too many failed implementations and overpriced software solutions.
-Effective speakers acknowledge this skepticism directly and provide concrete ROI data from real deployments.
+Effective speakers acknowledge this skepticism directly and draw from real deployments they've witnessed or led, not hypothetical scenarios.

 Essential Qualifications for Supply Chain AI Speakers